-At Culture Amp, we believe that being Culture First is how we will succeed.
-When making decisions, a Culture First company always considers the impact on people and culture.
-Rather than seeking perfection, these types of companies place value on continuous improvement of both the culture and the individual.
+At Culture Amp, we believe that being culture first is how we will succeed.
+When making decisions, a culture first company always considers the impact on people and culture.
+Rather than seeking perfection, these types of companies value continuous improvement of both the culture and the individual.

 This year, we made one of our most significant survey-powered decisions yet.
 For one week, we brought every Camper together at Culture Camp in Melbourne, Australia.

 As we reflect on this momentous occasion we wanted to share with you, our community, how it came to be, what we’ve learned so far (that might help you in your offsite planning) and how our experience at Culture Camp is helping us scale a culture first company.

 The data backing our decision for Culture Camp